 The core is at the center of the Earth.
 It is split up into the outer core and the inner core.
 The inner core is solid and composed of an iron-nickel alloy.
-It is very hot with a temperature believed to be about 5,500°C. The outer core is also made of iron and nickel and surrounds the inner core.
+It is very hot, with a temperature believed to be about 5,500°C. The outer core is also made of iron and nickel and surrounds the inner core.
 The outer core is under less pressure than the inner core and is in a liquid state.

 The crust is a thin rocky layer that surrounds the planet.
 It is different from the mantle underneath it.
 It is made up of lots of different types of igneous, metamorphic, and sedimentary rocks.
 The crust is not uniformly thick and varies from 3-30 miles thick.
 The thickest part of the Earth’s crust is known as continental crust and is found where there is land.
 The thinnest part of the crust is known as oceanic crust and is found under oceans.
 The temperature of the crust varies with depth: the deeper you go, the hotter it is.

 The surface of the Earth is split up into pieces known as tectonic plates.
 The line where two plates meet is called a boundary, or a fault line.
-The largest of all the tectonic plates is the Pacific Plate which sits under the Pacific Ocean and has an area of 103 million km2.
+The largest of all the tectonic plates is the Pacific Plate, which sits under the Pacific Ocean and has an area of 103 million km2.
 These plates are constantly moving, though not very quickly; they only move a few centimeters every year.
-They move due to the movement of magma in the mantle; the plates “float” on top of the mantle.
+They move because of the movement of magma in the mantle; the plates “float” on top of the mantle.
 Sometimes these plates get stuck and don’t move past each other.
-This stores up elastic potential potential energy and when the plates slip, this energy is released as seismic waves.
+This stores up elastic potential energy and when the plates slip, this energy is released as seismic waves.
 If the energy released is large enough, these seismic waves can be very large and are known as earthquakes.